singh-man/books/designPattern/030_dp_behavioral.md

 package com.cakes;

 public interface Command {
-    public void execute();//encapsulates the action of Receiver }
+    public void execute(); // encapsulates the action of Receiver }
 ```
 LunchCommand implements Command.
 It contains a reference to Lunch, a receiver.
 Its execute() method invokes the appropriate action on the receiver.